reijer-dev/decompiler-benchmarking/README.md

 #### Expandability

 We lack the resources to address all challenges a decompiler faces.
-We each have focussed on one and thus the current version focuses on three: loops, data structures and functions.
+We each have focussed on one and thus the current vn focuses on three: loops, data structures and functions.
 We made the platform flexible, so that analysing other features (variable type recognition, calculation readability, recognition of the use of STL-functionality) can be easily added.
 We will go into the process of